 In addition, the muscles of the body use all of the ketone body types.
 But after a few weeks of keto-adaptation, the muscles start converting the acetoacetate into β-hydroxybutyrate (BhoB) and returning it to circulation.
 Although BoHB is the more stable molecule, when it is taken up by muscle tissues, it has to be converted back to acetoacetate so that cells can metabolize it.
 The conversion between BHoB and Acetoacetate goes back and forth depending on where in the metabolism it is being used.
 The third type of ketone, acetone is very volatile and released in the breath and urine.
 However it also has some effects on brain signaling and it prevents neuron hyperexcitability, which may explain why being in ketosis can calm neurological conditions such as epilepsy.

-So as time goes on and more acetoacetate is converted, the levels of β-hydroxybutyrate ketones increase, and the acetoacetate levels decrease.
-This is important to know because the urine Ketone test strips that you buy in the drugstore only test for acetoacetate, not β-hydroxybutyrate ketones.
+As time on a ketogenic diet progresses, the body becomes more efficient at using ketones for fuel.
+The kidneys adapt and get better at reabsorbing larger amounts of acetoacetate and the brain and muscles get more efficient in using circulating BoHB.
+This is important to know because the urine Ketone test strips that you buy in the drugstore only test for acetoacetate ketones.

-So the longer you are eating low carb, the less MEASURABLE ketone bodies will show up in your urine and on the Ketostix.
+So the longer you are eating low carb, the less MEASURABLE ketone bodies will show up in your urine and on the Ketostix because the kidneys get better at absorbing them.
 In other words, it will seem like ketosis is slowing.
-However, at this point, your brain will be happily burning the β-hydroxybutyrate ketones for fuel, and as long as you stay under your carb sensitivity levels, you will be burning stored fat as your main energy source.
+However, at this point, your brain and muscles will be happily burning ketones for fuel, and as long as you stay under your carb sensitivity levels, you will be burning stored fat as your main energy source.